Open-UAS/Open-UAS.github.io/docs/Software/PX4.md

 Specifies the required time an acceleration must be held for to detect a launch event.

 #### NAV_ACC_RAD
-Specifies the acceptance radius of hitting a waypoint.
+Specifies the acceptance radius of hitting a waypoint in autonomous flight.

 #### PWM_MAIN_TRIM0
 Trims the center point of the servo number at the end of the parameter name.
 Needed to center each servo before flight.